dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 ### Use docker-compose

-If you want to use [docker-compose](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/docker-compose.yml), `make build` to build the rasa_actions docker image for the first time.
-Then you can execute `docker-compose up` in the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot) folder
+If you want to use [docker-compose](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/docker-compose.yml), execute `docker-compose up` in the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/README.md) folder.

 ## Where to find the documentation